 A couple of days after everything fell apart, I learned about a townhouse for sale on the same block where my younger brother and his fiance recently bought their home.
 It was in great condition and completely move-in-ready.

 The location alone made it a preferable place for my mom to stay compared to the apartment she looked into.

 She would be within a short walk of 3 drug stores, a grocery store, a gym, and best of all, a few minutes away from myself and my brother’s home.

 Too bad this thought was just a pipe dream.

 My mom already said she didn’t want to buy another home.
 By her standards, she was “ too old to buy a house”.

 For the record, she is only 60.
 She can still run and beat anyone in a shouting match.

 Going back to what she said about being “too old”.
-I think she meant that it would be too risky for her to take a chunk of her savings and put it towards a downpayment.
+I think she meant that it would be too risky for her to empty out her savings for a down payment for a home..